 "Great wines for great causes" has been an important motto of our business and personal lives.
-Since we began farming our vineyard in 1985, we have donated and raised nearly $725 million to support charities, including our main cause, the Music Festival for Mental Health.
+Since we began farming our vineyard in 1985, we have donated and raised more than $920 million to support charities, including our main cause, the Music Festival for Brain Health.

 When Shari and Garen Staglin's son, Brandon, was diagnosed with schizophrenia in 1990, they realized that advancements in scientific research were vital to understanding mental illness.
 Rather than wait for a miracle, they started a non-profit organization on their own to raise funds for mental health research.
 With treatment and family support, Brandon was able to recover and since 1995 the Staglin family has been "changing the landscape from the Napa Valley to Washington, D.C. with sensational fundraisers on behalf of national mental health research."

-The Music Festival for Mental Health at Staglin Family Vineyard has brought together generous chefs, wineries, top billed musicians and scientists to raise significant funds and awareness for the cause.
-Thanks to its donors and support from the National Institute for Mental Health, the Music Festival for Mental Health has raised over $135 million.
+The Music Festival for Brain Health at Staglin Family Vineyard has brought together generous chefs, wineries, top billed musicians and scientists to raise significant funds and awareness for the cause.
+Thanks to its donors and support from the National Institute for Mental Health, the Music Festival for Brain Health has raised close to $260 million.
 These funds have resulted in research and treatment programs that have helped thousands of people.

-In 2011, Garen joined with former Congressman Patrick Kennedy to co-chair the launch of One Mind for Research.
+In 2011, Garen and Shari joined with former Congressman Patrick Kennedy to co-found One Mind for Research.
 Now headed by CEO General (Ret.)
-Peter Chiarelli, this campaign is partnering policymakers, scientists, industry, and advocacy groups internationally in a neuroscience "moonshot."
-Its aim: to dramatically reduce the global burden of brain disorder disability in the next ten years.
+Peter Chiarelli, One Mind is partnering with policymakers, scientists, industry, and advocacy groups in a neuroscience "moonshot."
+Its aim: to dramatically accelerate brain research through open science and collaboration.